Fourffffff/MyShangxiao_frontend/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/fourffffff/MyShangxiao_frontend/tags).

 ## Authors
 - **Author Name** - [GitHub Profile](https://github.com/author-profile)